chloe-codes1/iam-manager/README.md

 #### MFA
 - [x] : Get IAM Users with no MFA enabled
-- [x] : Save no MFA enabled user list into file
+- [x] : Save no MFA user list into file

 <br>